silently/wsmock/README.md

 Library for testing websocket connection handlers:

 - provides a mocked websocket connection that the server handler (the subject of the test) will read from and write to (in place of a real `Conn`)
-- tests are scripted by sending messages (client to server) like you would in JS (`ws.send(...)`)
+- tests are scripted by sending messages (client to server) like you would in JS with `ws.send(...)`
 - possibility to have several mocked connections interacting (through the server handler/s) in the same test
 - for each mocked conn a `Recorder` struct is provided to define the outcome of the test with assertions (`AssertReceived`, `AssertNotReceived`, `AssertReceivedSparseSequence`...)
 - possibility to define custom assertions
-- assertions are batched-run with a timeout, they won't wait till the timeout if they succeed before it
+- assertions are batched-run with a timeout, they won't wait till the timeout if they succeed before it.
+But some assertions (like `AssertNotReceived`) have to wait till the timeout (that you define).

 ## Status